Nobody's Friends: History

 The club, often referred to simply as Nobody's Friends or Nobody's, was founded in honour of William Stevens and first met on 21 June 1800 at the Crown and Anchor Tavern in the Strand.
 Its inaugural dinner consisted of thirteen men who would later form the movement known as the Hackney Phalanx.
 In the late 1880s Nobody’s occasionally met at the Freemasons' Tavern, which served as a meeting place for a variety of notable organisations from the eighteenth century until it was demolished to make way for the Connaught Hotel in 1909.

 Stevens was a wealthy hosier who became a writer and philanthropist, leading figure in the High Church movement, and Treasurer of Queen Anne's Bounty.
 He wrote theological pamphlets under the pen name of Nobody which gave the club its curious name.

 The club grew to consist of 50 members, half clergymen and half laymen, and met three times a year.
 Between 1800 and 1900 membership included three archbishops, forty-nine bishops, twenty Cathedral deans, many peers and baronets, and members of the House of Commons.
 It also included privy councillors, judges, and fellows of both the Royal Society and the Society of Antiquaries.

 A Nobody's menu from 1891 shows a club dinner at the Hotel Metropole, London consisting of ten or more courses, standard at that time in formal Victorian dining.
 It may be assumed that presentation of the courses was in the service à la russe tradition.

 Recent times

 It is recorded that in 1962 a former bishop of Norwich, Launcelot Fleming, left Nobody's the "worse for wear" and was later found by friends singing "I’m a space Bishop" whilst wearing a motorbike helmet he had acquired on the journey home.
 The story may be apocryphal, but it is said that he met his future wife among the friends who discovered him in this state.

 Writing in his diaries The Old Boys' Network, John Rae the celebrated headmaster of Westminster School said of a 1984 dinner:

-It is believed that women have since been admitted as members, but this is not known for definite.
+Women were first admitted in 2004, including Sheila Cameron KC.